SEND Information Report

 - The SENCo may carry out additional assessments to find out more about the child’s learning difficulties so that the curriculum and teaching can be tailored to ensure the child makes progress.

 - If a child needs a This is Me booklet parents will be involved in planning child centred targets and provided with a copy.
-Parents will be invited to discuss the booklet four times annually.
+Parents will be invited to discuss the booklet three times annually.

 - Some pupils need specific pieces of equipment to help them work and learn more independently.
 At Glasshoughton Infant Academy we have a range of different types of specialist equipment to support pupils including access into and around school, slope boards, wobble cushions, seating equipment, modified pencils and books.